Life Records: History

-According to the company it was the first Federated Malay States-Straits Settlements-British Hong Kong licensee for officially similiar and related to international record labels including Decca Records and Polydor Records.
+According to the company it was the first Malaya–Hong Kong–Singapore licensee for international record labels including CBS, KAPP and MCA.
 Life's recording artists have included Teresa Teng and Frances Yip.

 In this year, the factory in Singapore started production.
 The Singapore subsidiary was chaired by millionaire Aw Cheng Chye at that time, The parent company was chaired by Ng Lian Chin (黃連振 (黄连振)) and Life Records (Hong Kong) was exported to United Kingdom and United States.
 Life Records (Hong Kong) started to produce cassette tape that recorded directly from the original master recording.